pyscal/pyscal/docs/source/example2basic.rst

 ~~~~~~~~~

 All methods find the coordination number, and the results are
 comparable.
-Cutoff method is very sensitive to the choice of cutoff
-radius, but voronoi method can slightly overestimate the neighbors due
-to thermal vibrations.
+The choice of a method depends on the problem at hand.
+Cutoff method is robust and fast, while Voronoi method gives a truly parameter free approach.